boostin96/nyckelharpa/README.md

 * In "Configure/Arming/Disarming/Cancel Options", "Delay only for selected doors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s)

 3. How to Force Arm, a two step process: Arming that fails normally, then Arming again within 15 seconds
 * Arm system as you would normally.
-When there is an open contact sensor monitored by Nyckelharpa when it is armed, the system will not arm as is normal for HSM
+When there is an open contact sensor monitored by Nyckelharpa, the system will not arm as is normal for HSM
-* At the initial arm fail: any defined keypads beep twice, Talker issues a message alterting you to the failing sensor(s) that also contains the 15 second force rearm timing
+* At the initial arm fail: any defined keypads beep twice, Talker issues an alert message including the open sensor(s) and the 15 second forced rearm time
-* The system may now be force armed by rearming the system after a minimum of 3 seconds, to a maximum of 15 seconds, from the initial arming failure
+* Arming the system again, after a minimum of 3 seconds, to a maximum of 15 seconds from the initial arming failure, forces the HSM system to Arm

 [:arrow_up_small: Back to top](#top)
 <a name="modefix"></a>